beelit94/tsplk-infra/README.md

 ### Supported platform of cmd tool

-Right now we only test on MAC.
+Right now we only tested on MAC.

 ### Prerequsition
 1. _pipsi_ (optional)